Commemoration Controversies Podcasts

 Dr. Nicholas Ng-A-Fook is a Professor of Curriculum Studies within the Faculty of Education at the University of Ottawa.
-During their Fooknconversations, he invites listeners to delve deeper into the lives of different public intellectuals, writers, artists, community activists, politicians, school administrators, and teachers.
+During these Fooknconversations, he invites listeners to delve deeper into the lives of different public intellectuals, writers, artists, community activists, politicians, school administrators, and teachers.
 Dr. Ng-A-Fook is collaborating with VoicED Radio to host and incorporate the podcasts in to his online coursework at the University of Ottawa.

 - Conversation with Dr. Keri Cheechoo, University of Ottawa

 - Conversation with Dr. Timothy Stanley,University of Ottawa